certtools/intelmq-tutorial/lesson-2.md

 ## Simple input and output bots

-... blabla talk about collectors and parsers
+TODO: talk about collectors and parsers